Back to School: 5 Tips for Parents

 4. Organize.
 You've decluttered, you've cleaned, you've shopped.
 Now it's time to get everything where it belongs and prepare for what's to come.

 Up first we've got a calendar.
-But not just any calendar, one that's big, dry-erase, and magnetic (for the fridge!)
+But not just any calendar, we have one that's big, dry-erase, and magnetic (for the fridge!).
 I recommend color-coding for each child.
-It's also helpful to keep a 12-month calendar filled out as well for events further in the future and transferring the information and events over each month.
+It's also helpful to keep a 12-month calendar filled out as well for events further in the future and transfer the information and events over each month.

-Next, we tackle a simple and easy filing system for the paperwork on its way.
+Next, we tackle a simple and easy filing system for paperwork.
 I like the idea of getting a cabinet for each child and then different colored folders for each subject.
 This keeps track of past assignments for future reference and any important paperwork

 5. Schedule.
 You're just about done!
 All that's left to do is finalize a schedule that works for everyone.